josamhany/DEPI-Graduation-Project/README.md

 ph	6.4
 Predicted Status	1 (Irrigation ON)

-🧑‍💻 Authors
+🧑‍💻 Author

-Josam Hany & Badr Elsafy
+Josam Hany Fouad

-Computer Science Students | Data Scientist & ML Engineers
+Computer Science Student | Data Scientist & ML Engineer 📍 Alexandria, Egypt

-📍 Alexandria, Egypt
+🔗 LinkedIn

 🏁 License
 This project is released under the MIT License — feel free to use and modify it with credit.